uviclibraries/raspberrypi/act-6.md

 20. Generate the credentials: `google-oauthlib-tool --scope https://www.googleapis.com/auth/assistant-sdk-prototype --save --client-secrets ~/google_assistant/credentials.json`
 21. Chromium will automatically open and prompt you to sign in with your Google account.
 Press "Continue" to give the Google Assistant access to your account.
 The last line of output in the terminal should say: `credentials saved: /home/pi/.config/google-oauthlib-tool/credentials.json`
 22. Run the Google Assistant program: `googlesamples-assistant-pushtotalk`
 23. Press the enter key and try talking into the microphone.
+Make a query like "What time is it?" or "What is the weather tomorrow?"
 24. To close the program, press "ctrl" and "C" twice.

 ## "Ok Google..."